 Occasionally, students may feel overwhelmed by the rigors of education, especially if coupled with outside stresses like health and family concerns.
 Johns Hopkins offers a host of resources where you can ask for and receive help.

-If you need someone to listen, you can talk to your advisor, Academic Program Manager Mike Bernard or Senior Academic Program Coordinator Kevin Adams.
+If you need someone to listen, you can talk to your faculty advisor, Academic Program Manager Mike Bernard or Senior Academic Program Coordinator John Soos.
 Sometimes, venting to someone may be all you need.

 Sometimes, though, you may want to talk to someone who is trained to help people in distress.
 View these pages for information and hours: